 The benefits of an HSA

-Contributions to an HSA are tax deductible (for 2023 you can contribute up to $3,850 for individuals with self-coverage only, and $7,750 for individuals with family coverage).
+Contributions to an HSA reduce your taxable income 1:1.
+(For 2023 you can contribute up to $3,850 for individuals with self-coverage only, and $7,750 for individuals with family coverage).
 If an HSA is an employer-sponsored plan, the employer can make some or all of the contributions to the plan on your behalf, or match any contributions you make, just like contributions to a 401(k).

-Funds in the plan can be invested, and the earnings will accumulate on a tax-deferred basis.
+Funds in the plan can be stored in cash or invested, and the earnings will accumulate on a tax-deferred basis.
 Funds can be withdrawn from an HSA only for medical purposes (at least until you hit age 65).

 HSAs help you spread costs across your lifetime.
 You can accumulate funds in an HSA in low expense years, and withdraw them in years when you have high medical costs.